 The number of visits made by players raised by around 100,000 with a recorded 4.8m visits in 2016, compared with the 4.7 accounted in 2015.

-Swiss law bans the operation of slot machines outside of licensed casinos but they are authorised in both class A and B casinos.
+Swiss law bans the operation of slot machines outside of licensed casinos.

 Under regulation established by the Loi sur les Maisons de Jeu, all casino operators must produce an annual report outlining their efforts in fighting problem gambling.